William Healey Dall: 1880 and after

-He spent two months at the Bishop Museum in Hawaii examining their shell collection.
+He spent two months at the Bishop Museum in Honolulu, Hawaii, examining its shell collection.

 Societies and honors

 He was elected member of most of the U.S. scientific societies, vice-president of American Academy of Arts and Sciences (AAAS) (1882, 1885), a founder of the National Geographic Society, and the Philosophical Society of Washington.
-In 1897 he was elected to the National Academy of Sciences.
+In 1897 he was elected to both the National Academy of Sciences and the American Philosophical Society.
 He was a Foreign Member of the Geological Society of London.
 His eminence also earned him several honorary degrees.
-Mount Dall, an 8399 ft peak in the Alaska Range, now in Denali National Park and Preserve, was named after Dall by A.H.
-Brooks of the U.S. Geological Survey in 1902.
+Mount Dall, an 8399 ft peak in the Alaska Range, now in Denali National Park and Preserve, was named after Dall by A. H. Brooks of the U.S. Geological Survey in 1902.
+In 1912, he was elected to the American Academy of Arts and Sciences.

 Publications

 Dall published over 1,600 papers, reviews, and commentaries.
 He described 5,427 species, many of them mollusks.
 Many of his papers were short, but a number of his publications were comprehensive monographs.